EugZol/datacaster/README.md

 # Datacaster

-This gem provides run-time type checking and mapping of composite data structures (i.e. hashes/arrays of hashes/arrays of ... of literals).
+This gem provides DSL for describing in a composable manner and performing run-time type checks and transformations of composite data structures (i.e. hashes/arrays of literals).
+Inspired by several concepts of functional programming such as monads.

-Its main use is in the validation and preliminary transformation of API params requests.
+Detailed error-reporting (with full i18n support) is one of a distinct features.
+Let your API consumer know precisely which fields and in a what manner are wrong in a deeply nested structure!

+It is currently used in production in several projects (mainly as request parameter validator).

 # Table of contents